marcelmaatkamp/docker-influxdb-grafana-telegraf-rabbitmq/README.md

 # docker-influxdb-grafana-telegraf-rabbitmq

-Start Influxdb Grafana Telegraf and RabbitMQ in Docker
+Start Influxdb Grafana Telegraf and RabbitMQ in Docker and starts graphing messages sent to amq.topic with routing key 'sensor/+/*'.

 # Start